-The closing of the Separation was deferred in certain jurisdictions, and may not occur at all in such jurisdictions, due to local regulatory requirements, which may adversely affect Embecta's manufacturing, business, financial condition and results of operations.
+The closing of the Separation was deferred in certain jurisdictions, and may not occur at all in such jurisdictions, due to local regulatory requirements, which may adversely affect Embecta's business, financial condition and results of operations.

-The closing of the transfer of certain assets related to the Diabetes Care Business in certain jurisdictions, including China, Mexico, and Italy, as contemplated by the Separation and Distribution Agreement did not occur at the Separation and may not occur due to local regulatory requirements.
+The closing of the transfer of certain assets related to the Diabetes Care Business in certain jurisdictions, including India, as contemplated by the Separation and Distribution Agreement did not occur at the Separation and may not occur due to local regulatory requirements.
 If Embecta is unable to obtain required approval of local regulators or otherwise comply with such local regulatory requirements to effect the Separation in these jurisdictions, it may be unable to obtain the assets that are intended to be allocated to Embecta as part of its separation from BD.
-A temporary suspension of manufacturing operations associated with the regulatory approvals and transitions, including for inspections, may be required.
-A temporary suspension of manufacturing operations has already been initiated in China.
-These temporary suspensions, and any unforeseen delays in the termination of any suspension, may ultimately impact Embecta's ability to continuously supply its products to such jurisdictions and any other markets that receive such products.
 The failure to timely complete the transfer of these local assets or interruptions resulting from these foreign transfers could negatively affect Embecta's business, financial condition, results of operations and cash flows.